Utah EV Incentives, Tax Credits and Rebates

 Compare plans tailored to your car & budget.

 Utah does not offer any financial incentives to support the transition from gas-powered to electric vehicles.
-Instead, you must rely on federal tax credits to reduce the cost of purchasing an EV.
-Utah also charges higher annual registration fees for electric vehicles and other alternative fuel vehicles, adding to the costs of going electric.
+Utah also charges higher annual registration fees for electric and other alternative-fuel vehicles, adding to the costs of going electric.

-On the other hand, if you’re a Rocky Mountain Power customer in the state, you may be eligible for a rebate to offset the installation of EV charging equipment.
+However, if you’re a Rocky Mountain Power customer in Utah who owns a business or multifamily property, you may be eligible for a rebate to offset the installation of EV charging equipment

 Jump to insight